agilemauritius/publicsite/index.md

 ## Upcoming Event

-We will have our sixth online talk on Team Toxins on 14th October 2021.
+We will have our sixth online talk on Team Toxins on 15th November 2021.
 Do not miss this learning and sharing opportunity !!!

 Event: **Antidotes to Team Toxins - Practical and Visual Workshop**